spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ### Force certain fields

-This rule is used to override request by forcing the value of certain fields in the request.
+This rule is used to override event payload by forcing the value of certain fields in the request.

-**Example:** Ensure that an user can query only his profile by forcing the `userId` field in the request with the value of the `id` in the JWT token claims of the request:
+**Example:** Ensure that the `userId` in the event payload is always set to the `id` field of the JWT claims:

 {{< highlight json >}}
 {